"... he that breaks a thing to find out what it is

 FAMILY CTENIZIDAE: TRAP-DOOR SPIDERS

-Some trap-door tarantulas of the family Ctenizidae are also found in the Antilles.
+Some trap-door spiders of the family Ctenizidae are also found in the Antilles.
 Small in size, these species usually excavate their burrows under debris, and create a hinged door of soil held together with silk, and which seals the entrance when the animal hides inside.

 Suborder Araneomorphae: Typical Spiders